Celebrity fight between rapper DMX, George Zimmerman called off

-The celebrity boxing match between rapper DMX and acquitted Florida killer George Zimmerman has been called off, its promoter said on Saturday after threats were made against him.
+The celebrity boxing match between rapper DMX and former Florida neighbourhood watchman George Zimmerman has been called off, entertainment news website TMZ said on Saturday.

-The three-round match would have pitted Zimmerman, who was found not guilty in the 2012 shooting death of unarmed, black teenager Trayvon Martin, against the trash-talking musician with a history of arrests, most of them drug or driving offenses.
+The potential match was set for March 1, which would have been the 19th birthday of Trayvon Martin, who was killed in 2012 by Zimmerman.
+It would have pitted Zimmerman, who was found not guilty in the shooting death of the unarmed black teenager, against the trash-talking musician with a history of arrests, most of them drug or driving offenses.

-Damon Feldman, who has organized numerous bouts between celebrities, said on Twitter that the Zimmerman-DMX match was off after generating a public outcry this week.

-"Done with George Zimmerman if you had a major payday sitting in front of you, I know no one else would walk away like I did ***Next!!," he said in a Tweet.

-Martin's shooting and Zimmerman's self-defense claim polarized the United States on issues of racial justice, stand your ground laws and gun control.
+Martin's shooting and Zimmerman's self-defence claim polarized the nation on issues of racial justice, stand your ground laws and gun control.

+TMZ quoted Feldman as saying on Twitter, "Just looked at my son and daughter today wow I'm so lucky those people must be in so much pain ... all you people are right."

-Feldman came under a barrage of criticism after the fight between Zimmerman and Earl Simmons, better known as DMX, was announced on Wednesday, Martin's birthday.
+After the fight between Zimmerman and Earl Simmons, better known as DMX, was announced earlier this week, Feldman met a barrage of criticism, with civil rights leader the Rev. Al Sharpton cautioning against glorifying Zimmerman.

-Civil rights leader Reverend Al Sharpton, who has backed Martin's family, cautioned against glorifying Zimmerman.
-The "Cancel George Zimmerman's 'Celebrity' Boxing Match" Facebook page generated 315,000 "likes."

-Sherry Schaefer, Feldman's assistant, said that the promoter had been threatened and had to get a bodyguard.
+The promoter also came under intense attack on Twitter.
+One Tweet to him said, "We just wish you could make a living without helping a killer profit from his deed."

+Feldman's Tweets that the fight was called off were deleted from his Twitter feed.

 After Zimmerman's acquittal, his lawyer said it would be difficult for his client, like defendants in other notorious crimes, to find normal employment.

-In his 2013 trial, Zimmerman was accused of racially profiling, following and shooting Martin, a 17-year-old guest in a gated neighborhood in central Florida, as the youth was returning from a convenience store.
-Zimmerman claimed self-defense.
+In his 2013 trial, Zimmerman was accused of profiling, following and shooting Martin, a guest in a gated neighbourhood in central Florida, as the teen was returning from a convenience store.
+Zimmerman claimed self defence.

 The trial put the spotlight on Florida's stand your ground law, which allows someone in fear of his or her life to use lethal force.